MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADReadPasswordPermission.md

     + FullyQualifiedErrorId : Invalid principal specified,Microsoft.Windows.LAPS.SetLapsADReadPasswordPermission
 ```

-This example shows a failure caused by specifying an isolated name that did not resolve to a
+This example shows a failure caused by specifying an isolated name that didn't resolve to a
 well-known or built-in account.
 The fix for this error would be to add a domain name qualifier to
 the input name, for example `LapsAdministratorsGroup@laps.com`.